 If you have error messages about python 2.7, it is an issue with poetry,

 and the quick and dirty fix is to edit

 cp config/generic.json.sample config/generic.json cp config/modules.json.sample config/modules.json

-Edit the config files accordingly: see the
+Edit the config files accordingly to your needs: see the

 Make sure the configuration files are valid, and pull the 3rd party dependencies for the website